- 120 Stalls: Crafts, gifts, and much more

 In the Highland Spin marquee, you can see sheep shearing demonstrations, have a go at spinning and see the teams racing to create a jersey from the raw wool in only six hours.
 More info here

 Visit the District iSite to discover our area, its heritage, activities and attractions.

 Close to the competition and sporting events is the Children’s Glen area, with entertainment including side shows, stalls, face painting, pony rides and fun participation events.
-New this year the Water Walkers, Bumper Boats and Wipe Out Zone.
+Water Walkers, Bumper Boats and Wipe Out Zone.

 Visit the Mums and Bubs area near the Fairground.
 Mums can feed and change their bubs while toddlers can play with the toys.